- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

 While this prompt may lead you to believe that the completion of a large-scale service project or a similar endeavor is necessary to write an effective response to this question, that is definitely not the case.
 While detailing a significant experience working for a non-profit or service organization definitely fits within the realm of topic possibilities for this prompt, even a commentary on “random acts of kindness” could suffice.

-If you have completed a service project or similar undertaking, we do not recommend you recount that details of the project in their entirety in your response, since you’re only afforded 250 words.
-While it is important to share your successes, communicating what you’ve learned or gained from such an experience is more important than the amount of money you raised..
+If you have completed a service project or similar undertaking, we do not recommend you recount the details of the project in their entirety in your response, since you’re only afforded 250 words.
+While it is important to share your successes, communicating what you’ve learned or gained from such an experience is more important than the amount of money you raised.

 B. It’s cool to be smart.
 Tell us about the subjects or ideas that excite your intellectual curiosity.